ver0rivera/ver0rivera/README.md

 - 👀 I’m interested in `data science`, `UI/UX` and `design`
 - 🌱 I’m currently learning all about `Python` and `project management`
 - ⚙️ Ask me about front-end tools.
-- 🎨 True believer that programming is art, so...
-I love both.
 - 📱 You can know more about me through [`Linkedin`](https://www.linkedin.com/in/ver%C3%B3nica-marilyn-rivera-manzanero-964064208) or [`Twitter`](https://twitter.com/veronicamriv?s=21&fbclid=PAAaYXjX0sc_FJFmCx2ipLM3-_GdC3H06Rm9bsB6kT3-EHP6wiCbIsrFf_L1A)
 - 🃏 Fun fact...
 My creativity flows better when I'm sad